fliu2021/JAM1/README.md

   Here, job_number should run from 1 to 1000 if 1000 jobs are submitted.

 # 4 JAM1 Parameter setup
+No need to check this part for download and run JAM1

 The key parameters in the main5.f are:
   ```
     mstc(6) = 101